patnik/extRatum/README.md

 ## Usage

-Following this [link](https://github.com/patnik/extRatum_examples) you can access two example notebooks that deonstrate the package usage.
+Following this [link](https://github.com/patnik/extRatum_examples) you can access two example notebooks that demonstrate functionalities of the package.